CogentRoleplayCommunity/FogentRoleplay/src/Items/ItemShop.md

 ### Shop Tiers

 The world is a big place, with plenty of small run down villages littering the countryside.
 While it might be easy to find your character's essential items in large cities, they might not have the same luck out in the wilderness.
-The following store types describe the various store tiers you will encounter across Terra.
+The following store types describe the various store tiers you will encounter.

 **Limited Stock**